openfheorg/education/README.md

 * Support dissemination events related to FHE.
 * Host running code for educational purposes, including for accelerated code.

-The GitHub infrastructure for this content is currently being built.
+The GitHub infrastructure for this content is currently being built, and much of it is still in draft form.

 ## Contact information